5 MarkUp Alternatives for Web Designers: The Good, Bad & Buggy

 ✅ Pros:

-More internal users on the free plan (than Pastel)
+• More internal users on the free plan (than Pastel)

-Reasonable paid plan pricing (but has already increased since Feb.
+• Reasonable paid plan pricing (but has already increased since Feb.
 2025)

-Inspect & edit mode for developers (on paid plans)
+• Inspect & edit mode for developers (on paid plans)

 ❌ Cons:

-Limited to one active project at a time on free plans (another deal-breaker)
+• Limited to one active project at a time on free plans (another deal-breaker)

-All but 1 device viewport/screen-size are locked behind the paid plan (only accessing desktop view on free plans is super annoying)
+• All but 1 device viewport/screen-size are locked behind the paid plan (only accessing desktop view on free plans is super annoying)

 Tool #3:

-Workflow – Pretty, but new & problematic
+Workflow – Pretty, but new & basic on purpose

 I didn't talk about this one in my previous post’s video because I didn't know it existed yet!
 Shoutout to the lovely people on my email list who suggested it after my first blog post on this topic.

-The Free Plan Reality Check
+The Free Trial

-You can see for yourself at workflow.design.
+Check the updated pricing details for yourself at workflow.design.

-First Impressions: ...Damn, Ain’t She Pretty?
+First Impressions: ...Damn, Ain’t She Pretty?!

 I'll give Workflow this—it has a beautiful, clean and simple interface.
 It's very minimalist and that allows us to focus on the design itself rather than the software we’re using to evaluate & revise it.
-Aesthetically, it's a winner.
+Aesthetically, it's a winner!

 I actually sat down with Will Taylor, a Founder of Workflow, to discuss the platform, ask some of my questions & provide some brief feedback on my experience of the tool so far.
 He acknowledged that the terminology on the pricing page was confusing & that they’d planned to update it, which they have since that call.